deepatlas/planet-gl/README.md

 # planet-gl
-Build the earth with WebGL, experiment and have fun
+Build a model of the earth with WebGL, experiment and have fun*

+Live on Github pages: https://deepatlas.github.io/planet-gl/

+## Development

+Hot deployment

+    npm start

 ## Deployment

     npm run build
     npm run deploy

-## Test with Jekyll
+## View page with Jekyll

-If you want to test the page as it's run on Github:
+If you want to view the page as it's deployed on Github pages:

-Install Jekyll and update bundler

-    gem install jekyll

 Update and run bundler